-We have at various times submitted to Merseytravel a set of proposals that would benefit both tunnels users and the local economy in Liverpool and on the Wirral.
-The proposals required no contribution from taxes, but each time, Merseytravel have rejected them.
+We have at various times submitted to Merseytravel proposals that would benefit both tunnels users and the local economy in Liverpool and on the Wirral.
+The proposals required no contribution from local or national taxes, but each time, Merseytravel rejected them.

 The last proposals were - 2008 Toll Proposals from MTUA

-Previous ones were at the start of 2006, "Mersey Tunnels - Another Way Forward" which were rejected at a meeting with the public excuded.
+Previous ones were at the start of 2006, "Mersey Tunnels - Another Way Forward" which were rejected at a meeting with the press and public excluded.
 And in Autumn 2004 - "A New Way Forward For Tunnels"